onzfonz/comp227/src/content/3/en/part3b.md

 In some situations, it may be sensible to deploy the frontend code as its own application.

-The current backend code can be found on [Github](https://github.com/comp227/part3-tasks-backend/tree/part3-3), in the branch *part3-3*.
+You can find the code for our current backend in the [*part3-3* branch of our backend repo](https://github.com/comp227/part3-tasks-backend/tree/part3-3).
 The changes in frontend code are in *part3-3* branch of the [frontend repository](https://github.com/comp227/part2-tasks/tree/part3-3).

 </div>